 The University of Toronto is deeply committed to the free and open exchange of ideas, and to the values of independent inquiry.
 As such, academic integrity is also fundamental to the University’s intellectual life.
 What does it mean to act with academic integrity?
 U of T supports the International Center for Academic Integrity’s definition of academic integrity as acting in all academic matters with honesty, trust, fairness, respect, responsibility, and courage.

-In our Code of Behaviour on Academic Matters we have identified academic offences that are in direct opposition to the University’s mission to foster internationally significant research and excellent programs—a mission that can be realized only if members of the University appropriately acknowledge sources of information and ideas, present independent work on assignments and examinations, and complete and submit group projects in accordance with the standards of the discipline being studied.
-The quality of teaching and scholarly inquiry across the University depends on academic integrity and we uphold our core values through our standards of academic conduct and sanctions for academic offences.
+In our Code of Behaviour on Academic Matters, the University has identified academic offences that run counter to those values, and that are in opposition to our mission to create internationally significant research and excellent academic programs.
+This mission can only be realized if all members of the University appropriately acknowledge sources of information and ideas, present independent work on assignments and examinations, and complete and submit group projects in accordance with the standards of the discipline being studied.